Camps and Excursions

 Excursions and Incursions

 Students participate in a wide variety of excursions and incursions throughout the year.
-These range from trips to Ngutana-Lui, the Aboriginal and Torres Strait Islander Cultural Studies Centre at Inala, and Walkabout Creek Discovery Centre at the Enoggera Reservoir located just up the road from the school, to visits from Geckoes Wildlife, and their family of animals for the younger children , and staff from Podshape, who teach the Year 5 and 6 students how to produce and host a podcast.
+These range from trips to Ngutana-Lui, the Aboriginal and Torres Strait Islander Cultural Studies Centre at Inala, and Walkabout Creek Discovery Centre at the Enoggera Reservoir located just up the road from the school.
+There are also visits from Geckoes Wildlife and their family of animals for the younger children, and staff from Podshape, who teach the Upper Primary students how to produce and host a podcast.

 All incursions and excursions are linked to aspects of the curriculum which the children are studying at the time of the event.
 The cost of all these are included in the school fee schedule.